justmarkham/DAT3/README.md

 * [Dillinger](http://dillinger.io/) is a browser-based Markdown editor, useful for checking your Markdown code
 * [GitRef](http://gitref.org/) is an excellent reference guide for Git commands

+## Class 3: Base Python

+* Homework discussion: Any questions about Git/GitHub?
+What's one thing you learned from reviewing student projects?
+* Why are we programming?
+Why are we using Python?
+* Base Python lesson